JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 .. code-block:: console

    # These extra steps are required for performance reason, ofi is about 30% slower than ucx
+   # Note we can't load craype-network-ucx for building spack-stack environments, must do here
    module unload craype-network-ofi
    module load craype-network-ucx
    module use /p/app/projects/NEPTUNE/spack-stack/spack-stack-1.6.0/envs/unified-env-intel-2021.4.0/install/modulefiles/Core